-Discipline: Engineer & Control Systems
+Discipline as Awarded: Engineer & Control Systems

 Company: Birket Engineering, Inc.